andycranston/justlf/README.md

 ## justlf.c

 Intended for the UNIX/Linux platform.
 The `justlf` command takes the name of a file as the first and only command line argument.
+The file is examined to see if it is a plain text file.
+If it is not then an error message is printed and the program exits.

-This file is then stripped of any carriage return (\r) characters.
-Also if the last line in the file is not a line feed (\n) character then one is added.
+Assuming the file is a plain text file it is stripped of any carriage return (\r) characters.
+Also if the last line in the file does not end with a line feed (\n) character then one is added.

 To compile do something similar to: